vinted/changelog-labeler-action/README.md

 #### Setting up project locally

 `npm install @actions/core --save`

 `npm install @actions/github --save`

 `npm i -g @vercel/ncc`

 After you edit the `labeler.js` file, you need to package it:
 `npx ncc build src/labeler.js -o dist`

+#### Testing changes

+There is a testing workflow `.github/workflows/test-action.yml` in this repository, which allows to test the changes by creating a PR.